llord1/llord1.github.io/Introductory.md

 *“As the most uniquely human characteristic a person has, a person's language is associated with his self-image.
 Interest in and appreciation of a person's language is tantamount to interest in and appreciation of the person himself.
 All languages are worthy of preservation in written form by means of grammars, dictionaries, and written texts.
 This should be done as part of the heritage of the human race."*

 In the realm of cross-lingual or multilingual natural language processing (NLP), it does appear that some languages tend to garner more attention.
 Typically well-established languages, with a plethora of linguistic resources to build from, often thrive while low-resource creole languages are left to languish.
 Creoles are a particular challenge to the NLP community as these languages tend to arise from oftentimes frantic and urgent needs to establish harmony in communication within cacophonous settings.
+None the less improvement in the documentation, education, and communication in these languages benefit their societies.
+The development of resources could enhance communication across various social statuses, improve legal and political representation, reduce miscommunications with law-enforcement figures, and increase the reach of crucial information in worse-case scenarios.

-### The Problematic Nature of Saint Lucian French Creole (Kwéyòl\Patwa\Patois):
+### The Problematic Nature of Saint Lucian French Creole (Kwéyòl\ Patwa\Patois):

 In the Caribbean, creole languages emerged as a means of survival, and endured as a result of resilience; often speakers struggled to work within the bounds of a dominant prestige language while retaining unique traces of heritage languages or contact languages.
 The Caribbean has had a complicated past of trade, colonization, slavery, indentured labor, and more recently voluntary immigration.
 This, therefore, leads to a present setting of an actively multilingual environment, that is still dynamically changing due to evolving political and legal policies (such as Citizenship by Investment (CIP) {% cite bayat_2020 gis_CIP_2017 slu_cip_2020 capital_CIP_2020 harvey_2020 investvisa_2016 %}.
 The resilience of this language is currently being tested with the advent of the SARS-CoV-2 pandemic;  it created a situation where effective and timely communication is needed, while also threatening the lives of the older, more fluent, language-keepers.
 Therefore, the careful creation of tools and frameworks is needed to facilitate society's creole language needs.